 No effectiveness report has ever been published for OKC's system.
 A peer-reviewed Berkeley analysis found ALPRs produce no statistically significant reduction in crime.
 In San Jose, only 0.25% of 360 million captured images matched any law enforcement hotlist.
 The rest was just data on ordinary people going about their lives.

-“There is no transparency reporting or internal usage reporting in our policies, SOPs, directives, training or guidance materials.”- OKCPD Department Memorandum, March 10, 2026.
+Who is actually paying for Flock? →“There is no transparency reporting or internal usage reporting in our policies, SOPs, directives, training or guidance materials.”- OKCPD Department Memorandum, March 10, 2026.
 Written on official letterhead in response to our records requests.
 Read it yourself.

 We filed three requests to OKCPD and three to the City of Oklahoma City.
 Every finding below is sourced from official responses.